Crofton formula

-In mathematics, the Crofton formula, named after Morgan Crofton (1826–1915), is a classic result of integral geometry relating the length of a curve to the expected number of times a "random" line intersects it.
+In mathematics, the Crofton formula, named after Morgan Crofton (1826–1915), (also Cauchy-Crofton formula) is a classic result of integral geometry relating the length of a curve to the expected number of times a "random" line intersects it.

 Statement

 Suppose $\gamma$ is a rectifiable plane curve.
 Given an oriented line ℓ, let $n_\gamma$(ℓ) be the number of points at which $\gamma$ and ℓ intersect.
 We can parametrize the general line ℓ by the direction $\varphi$ in which it points and its signed distance $p$ from the origin.
 The Crofton formula expresses the arc length of the curve $\gamma$ in terms of an integral over the space of all oriented lines: